 Some children appear to go from incident to incident continually bullying others.
-These children are of particular concern as they are more likely to be excluded from mainstream education or follow a pathway to offending.
+These children are of particular concern as they are more likely to be excluded from mainstream education, have mental ill heath and follow a pathway to offending.

 Those who bully in this way are likely to:

 - have poor social skills and little empathy;